Negativistic Personality Disorder: Unveiling the Truth

 Of particular interest is the extensive overlap between the masochistic personality and negativistic personalities.
 The masochistic personality, like the negativistic personality experiences heightened negative affect.
 In contrast, the masochists turn to aggression inward, hating and hurting themselves.

 The masochistic may try to show an outer kindness, giving and compassionate, but they camouflage their true desires with altruism.
-Murphy wrote, “their self sacrifices are ‘trojan horses’ filled with sharp barbs and traps.
+Murphy wrote, “Their self sacrifices are ‘trojan horses’ filled with sharp barbs and traps.
 When their suspicious gifts of kindness don’t return the rewards they seek, resentments and anger build.
-The masochist still may mediate their reaction, fearing rejection, but express their anger in less obvious ways, such as through passive aggressiveness” (2022).
+The masochist still may mediate their reaction, fearing rejection, but express their anger in less obvious ways, such as through passive aggressiveness” (Murphy, 2022a).

 Milton’s Subtypes of Negativistic Personality Disorder